FAQs

 Products:

-• ECHO ONE®: Toposens 3D Ultrasonic Echolocation Sensor ECHO ONE®
+• Toposens ECHO ONE®: Toposens 3D Ultrasonic Echolocation Sensor ECHO ONE®

 • TPU: Toposens Processing Unit (TPU)

 LiDAR sensors have difficulties in detecting small or transparent objects, especially at ground level.
 Additionally, LiDARs have a “dead zone” in the region immediately close to the sensor.
-The ECHO ONE® detects objects from 1 cm distance and can detect both extremely small and transparent objects up to a range of 3 m.
+The ECHO ONE® detects objects from 20 cm distance (even closer when using the near field detection) and can detect both extremely small and transparent objects up to a range of 3 m.
 Due to a sparser point cloud, the ECHO ONE® requires much less data processing, offering a much lower power consumption, which in turn increases your ROI.

 3D cameras are very sensitive to light and environmental conditions and require complex data processing software.
 The ECHO ONE® is mostly insensitive to direct sunlight and to outdoor weather conditions (dust, fog, rain, snow).